OlenaReukova/myportfolio/README.md

 **Projects** Showcases a selection of projects I've worked on, including descriptions, technologies used, and links to GitHub repositories and live demos.

 **Technologies used:** React.js, Styled-Components.
+**How to Install and Run the Project:**
+1. Clone the repository.
+2. Run `yarn install` to install dependencies.
+3. Run `yarn start` to start the development server.

 #### Contact
 kronverk01@gmail.com\